Climate change in Kyrgyzstan: Natural disasters

+Impact of climate change to air pollution

 Atmospheric pollution in Bishkek has become one of the most significant environmental threats in Kyrgyzstan.
 Even with the absence of large-scale industrial pollution, Bishkek is at the top of world rankings for air pollution.
 For example, in November 2019, according to "Empowering the World to Breathe Cleaner Air", Bishkek was ranked as having the worst air quality worldwide.
 According to the World Air Quality Index (AQI), as of January 14, 2020, Bishkek ranked ninth in the world for air pollution with an AQI indicator of 179.

 In the study conducted by, noteworthy findings were reported.
 The researchers observed a substantial rise in the average annual temperature in Bishkek over a span of 40 years.
 This increase was linked to the emergence of heat islands, and its impact was manifested in an elevated occurrence of days featuring inversions in atmospheric temperature.
 Remarkably, a significant proportion—approximately 80% to 90%—of these temperature inversion days coincided with heating seasons and instances of excessive PDK levels.

 During a period of lockdown, notable changes were observed in the concentrations of various pollutants.
 Specifically, compared to pollutant concentrations documented in 2019, there was a reduction of 64% in CO levels, 1.5% in NO levels, 75% in NO_{2} levels, 24% in SO_{2} levels, and 54% in PM2.5 levels.
 These findings underscore the influential role of motor vehicle emissions in shaping air quality.

 The research also revealed an upsurge in synoptic processes conducive to the formation of temperature inversion layers.
 Notably, the presence of anticyclones and their peripheries played a pivotal role, accounting for nearly 50% of all temperature inversion occurrences.
 Additionally, the occurrence of low gradient fields of high pressure was identified as a characteristic condition fostering the development of these temperature inversion phenomena.